chipsalliance/chisel/docs/src/explanations/chisel-enum.md

 }
 ```

-Additionally I don't believe that signed values are supported so if you want the value signed, you must cast the UInt with `.asSInt`.
+Signed values are not supported so if you want the value signed, you must cast the UInt with `.asSInt`.

 ## Additional Resources